The Fascinating History of Valentine’s Day: Origins and Traditions

 Origin of Valentine’s Day

-The origins of Valentine’s Day go way back to ancient Rome, where they had a festival called Lupercalia in mid-February.
+The origins of this day go way back to ancient Rome, where they had a festival called Lupercalia in mid-February.
 During this festival of Valentine’s Day, guys would playfully hit with animal hides, believing it would make them more fertile.
 They also did some strange stuff like sacrificing animals and having a matchmaking lottery to pair up couples for the festival.

 Skip ahead to the 3rd century A.D., and the holiday took a more romantic turn with a story about a guy named Valentine.
 One story says Valentine, a priest, secretly married couples against the orders of Emperor Claudius II.
 Another version says he helped Christian soldiers escape and reminded them of their vows with heart-shaped notes.